 Italian prime minister Matteo Renzi has won the support of the Senate for labor reforms, clearing the first parliamentary hurdle in a months-long process to liberalize the country’s morose jobs market.

-After a marathon Senate session in Rome, even all of Renzi’s own Democratic Party lawmakers voted in favor of pursuing reforms although close to three dozen had said they were principally opposed to the changes.
+After a marathon Senate session in Rome, all of Renzi’s Democrats voted for reform, although close to three dozen had said they were principally opposed to the changes.

 At the heart of the debate is a stipulation in the Italian labor code that allows judges to reinstate workers who have been “unfairly” dismissed from companies with fifteen or more employees.

 For trade unions and many on the left, the law is an “untouchable symbol of worker rights,” wrote La Repubblica‘s Kay Wallace last month.
-But employers see it as a serious impediment to business growth.
+Employers see it as a serious impediment to business growth.

 Many professions, such as lawyers, notaries, pharmacists and taxi drivers, are also notoriously difficult for newcomers to enter, making it even harder for youngsters to start a career.